Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Introduction

-Our interest is in decentralized channel allocation in unknown WLAN environments (i.e., when the traffic conditions of the neighboring APs are unknown).
-However, in general for APs using the same channel perform time-division transmission, the resultant throughput is not necessarily deterministic because the conditions of the neighboring APs (e.g., traffic) vary at each instant and cannot be known in advance.
+Our interest is in decentralized channel allocation in unknown WLAN environments (i.e., when the expected throughput of each channel is unknown).
+However, in general, for APs using the same channel that perform time-division transmission, the resultant throughput is not necessarily deterministic because the conditions of the neighboring APs (e.g., traffic) vary at each instant and cannot be known in advance.
 This observation suggests that it is necessary to devote efforts to information collection online.
 Therefore, we need to successively explore a channel while aggregating information and finally exploit the optimal channel.
-The above strategy can be formulated as an MAB problem.